themorlan/openREM/docs/install_linux.rst

 .. note::

-    If you are upgrading to a new Linux server, use ``template0`` instead:
+    If this is an upgrade to a new Linux server and not a new install, use ``template0`` instead:

     .. code-block:: console